-On April 17, 2012, we entered into Change of Control Agreements with each of our named executive officers other than Mr. German: Ms. Sarhangi, Mr. Sleve, Mr. Cook, and Mr. Miller.
-Each agreement was effective as of April 20, 2012, and terminates on the first to occur of: (i) termination of the executive's employment with Corning Gas prior to a Change of Control (as defined in the agreements); (ii) one year from the date of a Change of Control; or (iii) May 1, 2017, but only if no Change of Control has occurred as of such date.
+On April 17, 2017, we entered into change of control agreements with each of our executive officers named above other than Mr. German: Ms. Sarhangi, Mr. Cook, and Mr. Miller.
+None of our other executive officers have employment agreements.
+Each agreement was effective as of April 27, 2017, and terminates on the first to occur of: (i) termination of the executive's employment with the Company prior to a "change of control" (as defined in the agreements); (ii) one year from the date of a change of control; or (iii) May 1, 2022, but only if no change of control has occurred as of that date.
+Steve Grandinali, general manager of Pike, also has a change of control agreement.